ernerdgn/chess-ai/README.md

 chess-ai

-TODO:
+TODO:\n
--train and preprocessing scripts will be added
+-train and preprocessing scripts will be added\n
 -will try to train a better model

--clock
--display move notation
--dragging pieces to move